InsertKoinIO/koin/docs/quickstart/ktor.md

 - a Service to *handle business* and take data from repository
 - a Repository to provide data

-All sources are available in the Koin's [github repository](https://github.com/Ekito/koin-samples/tree/master/samples/ktor-hellowebapp)

 Let's go 🚀

 ## Get the code